sudheerj/angular-interview-questions/README.md

      During compile time, Angular CLI will download and inline the fonts that your application is using.
 This performance update speed up the first contentful paint(FCP) and this feature is enabled by default in apps built with version 11.

      **[⬆ Back to Top](#table-of-contents)**

+274. ### What is content projection?
+     Content projection is a pattern in which you insert, or project, the content you want to use inside another component.
+275. ### What is ng-content and its purpose?
+     The ng-content is used to insert the content dynamically inside the component that helps to increase component reusability.